-Candidates must apply for student teaching placement the semester before student teaching will take place.
-Candidates must submit their application before the deadline.
+Candidates begin the placement process by completing the Application for Student Teaching Internship during the semester BEFORE student teaching will take place.
+Candidates must submit their applications before the deadline.
 Applications submitted after the deadline may not be processed and may delay the candidate's student teaching.
-Completion of an application for student teaching and assignment to a school or classroom are tentative and are based on successful completion of coursework in progress.